Bradley Garrett

+Bradley Garrett (born January 4, 1981) is an American geographer, writer, and photographer.

+Garrett is an honorary fellow in the School of Geosciences at the University of Sydney in Australia, but lives in Morongo Valley, California.
+He also has a bug out cabin in Big Bear Lake, California.

-Bradley Garrett (born January 4, 1981) is an American social and cultural geographer at University College Dublin in Ireland and a writer for The Guardian newspaper in the United Kingdom.
-He describes his research interests as being at the intersections of cultural geography, archaeology and visual methods and writes that his research is about "finding the hidden in the world".
-He is the author of five books including Bunker: Building for the End Times, a contemporary account of doomsday preppers around the world, and Explore Everything: Place-Hacking the City, an ethnographic account of the activities of the London Consolidation Crew (LCC), a group of urban explorers Garrett calls "place hackers".
+His research interests are in social and cultural geography, archaeology and visual methods.
+He is the author of five books including Bunker: Building for the End Times, a contemporary account of doomsday prepping practices, and Explore Everything: Place-Hacking the City, an ethnographic account of the activities of the London Consolidation Crew, a group of urban explorers Garrett calls "place hackers".
+He has written for several newspapers and magazines, including The Atlantic, Vox, GQ, the Daily Beast, and The Guardian.

-In addition to his work in human geography, Garrett has published academic research papers in archaeology, history, ethics, criminology, and visual methods.

 Education

-Garrett received a B.S. in anthropology and B.A. in history from the University of California, Riverside in 2003 before moving to Australia to undertake an MSc in maritime archaeology at James Cook University in 2005.
-He did his first ethnographic research with the Winnemem Wintu tribe in Northern California about their loss of access to ancestral land inundated by the construction of Shasta Dam.
+Garrett received a B.S. in anthropology and B.A. in history from the University of California, Riverside in 2003.
+He pursued an MSc in maritime archaeology from James Cook University in 2005, and a PhD in social and cultural geography at Royal Holloway, University of London in 2008.
+His thesis was entitled Tales of Urban Exploration and was supervised by Tim Cresswell.

+During his master's degree, he did ethnographic research with the Winnemem Wintu tribe in Northern California about their loss of access to ancestral land inundated by the construction of Shasta Dam.
 He then worked for private archaeology firms in Hawaii and for the Bureau of Land Management in California as an archaeologist.

-In 2008, Garrett moved to the United Kingdom where he completed a PhD in social and cultural geography at Royal Holloway, University of London, with a thesis entitled Tales of Urban Exploration.
-He was supervised by the human geographer Tim Cresswell.